Last Reviewed: Mon, Oct 18, 2021

 Technically, the Affordable Care Act -- aka Obamacare -- still says that you must have health insurance.
 Practically, however, the federal tax penalty for going without health insurance has been “zeroed out.”
 That means you’ll still have to report your coverage status on your federal tax return, but you won’t have to pay a penalty if you aren’t covered.

-A handful of states have passed their own health insurance requirements, but as we approach open enrollment for 2021 health plans, Florida is not one of them.
+A few states have passed their own health insurance requirements, but as we approach open enrollment for 2022 health plans, Florida is not one of them.

 If you’re interested -- or if the tax penalty comes back -- here’s what the Affordable Care Act still says about the kinds of health insurance Americans should have.

 The Affordable Care Act requires you to have what’s called “minimum essential coverage” or MEC.
 The following types of health coverage meet the ACA’s guidelines:

 - individual health plans purchased outside Healthcare.gov, if they meet the standards for qualified health plans